covertbert/TMDB-Radarr-Updater/README.md

 ## Environment variables

 - Single source of truth: `.env.example`.
-- Copy it to `.env` and set values there.
+- Local run: copy it to `.env` and set values there.
+- Docker/Synology run: inject the same keys as container environment variables.
-- The app has no fallback defaults in code; all variables must be set in `.env` (or injected environment).
+- The app has no fallback defaults in code; all required variables must be set.
 - Pair requirements:
 - Set one of `TMDB_BEARER_TOKEN` or `TMDB_API_KEY`.
 - Set one of `RADARR_QUALITY_PROFILE_ID` or `RADARR_QUALITY_PROFILE_NAME`.